m0riah/RobustDistributedKeyValueStorage/README.md

 For example, when you want to run a kvsnode as a first actual node in the ring before the Key Value Store system up, you need to setup the file (m=<any m which will generate 2^m node>, buildKVS=y, rmihost=<host name>, rmiport=<rmi port number>, nodeid=<the node id you want, which is nodeid <2^m>).

 More detailed specifications are in the ~/docs folder.
-The folder has a documentations named Aignment3 - 5.
-The Assignment 5 describes the finalized version of the RobustDistributedKeyValueSotrage.
+The folder has a documentations named Assignment 3~5_DesignDocument.pdf.
+The Assignment 5_DesignDocument.pdf describes the finalized version of the RobustDistributedKeyValueSotrage.

 Have a fun.